Pilot's Lounge

 All stories you see on this page are accounts of projects I have worked on and the actions I took to realize value for the team, department and company.
 We all have similar experience where we contribute to make the company better.
 I describe the situation (S), the opportunity (O) I saw in the situation, the actions (A) I took to realize positive results (R).
 While the date of each story in unimportant, I attempted to document the month and year of each opportunity.

-For the uninitiated, this format of story telling is called "SOAR" and is based on a behavioral interview style called STAR (Situation, Tasks, Actions, Results) where the interviewer asks the candidate to describe how the candidate handled various situations in a conversational, results-oriented style.
+This format of story telling is called "SOAR" and is based on a behavioral interview style called STAR (Situation, Tasks, Actions, Results) where the interviewer asks the candidate to describe how the candidate handled various situations in a conversational, results-oriented style.
 I find this format an easy one to use in documenting my career projects.
 If you find it easy to read, I highly encourage you to invest your time in learning and practicing the method to achieve the following:

 Yes, this is a story-telling method.
 It's an engaging method.
 And it works, so give it a try.